kjeldGr/SilverCommunication/README.md

 #### DecodableParser

-The `DecodableParser` can be used to parse a `Decodable` type from a JSON response.
+The `DecodableParser` can be used to parse any `Decodable` type from a JSON response.

 ```swift
 import SilverCommunication